BACK TO HOME

 Peter Senge, 1990

-Senge introduced the concept of the learning organization – an organization continually expanding its capacity to create its future.
-Organizations should cultivate five interrelated disciplines, with systems thinking as the "fifth discipline" that integrates the rest.
+Senge introduced the learning organization—an organization continually expanding its capacity to create its future.
+The five disciplines work together, with systems thinking as the integrating force.

 Donella Meadows, 2008